neodon/endb/README.md

     </p>
 </div>

-🗃 Simple key-value storage for multi adapter.
+🗃 Simple key-value storage with support for multiple backends

 New to Endb?
 Check out the [Documentation](https://endb.js.org).

 - **Easy-to-use**: Endb is simplistic and efficient.
 It also has a simple promise-based API.
 - [**Adapters**](#Usage): Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
 You can also [integrate your own adapter](https://github.com/chroventer/endb/pulls)
-- [**Namespaces**](https://endb.js.org/tutorial-Namespaces.html): Namespaces isolate elements within a database, separate elements (keys & values) by prefixing the keys, and allow you to clear only a certain namespace while using the same database.
+- [**Namespaces**](#Namespaces): Namespaces isolate elements within a database, separate elements (keys & values) by prefixing the keys, and allow you to clear only a certain namespace while using the same database.
-- [**Custom Serializers**](https://endb.js.org/tutorial-Custom-Serializers.html): Endb uses its own parse and stringify methods for data serialization to ensure consistency.
-Optionally, You can pass your own serialization methods to support extra data types.
-- [**Third-Party Adapters**](https://endb.js.org/tutorial-Third-Party-Adapters.html): Integrate and use third-party adapters or build your own.
+- [**Third-Party Adapters**](#Third-Party-Adapters): Integrate and use third-party adapters or build your own.
-- **Data Types**: Endb handles all the JSON types including `Buffer`.
+- **Data Types**: Endb handles all the JSON types.
 - **Error-Handling**: Connection errors are sent through, from the adapter to the main instance (connection errors won't kill the process).

 ## Installation